Dynoom felt no qualms about his dismal advice to the Noad.

 Barlayn Lamiroth gave a slow nod, and sighed inaudibly.
 "We'll keep our eyes on it, Surveyor N-G."

 Oh those lowest vaults... thought Dynoom... further down than I can now reach... down all the way to the metal bottom, deprived of light and heat after the power-drainage caused by the Revolution, and thus left without means to lubricate the crucial interface with the sub-surface ice: abandoned therefore to the mercy of the slow, slow stryegn-strokes, the blind churn of creatures who 'swim' through our planet's frozen crust.
-We're now without means to 'slip the grip', to melt the ice's wrenching hold upon the foundations.
-Hence one day we will find that Olhoav's structural strength has been overcome by the mindless enemy.
+We're now without means to 'slip the grip'.
+The grid no longer contains enough power to melt the ice's wrenching hold upon the foundations.
+Hence one day we shall find that Olhoav's structural strength has snapped, over-stressed by the mindless enemy.

 "But, what can we do, Noad B-L?" fretted the Surveyor.